evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 The Neta GT 580 AWD comes equipped with one sound system option:

-- **Neta Sky sound:**: Features 12 speakers and delivers a maximum output of  watts.
+- **Neta Sky sound:** Features 12 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 1 USB-C connections as standard.
 The model has 1 USB-A connections as standard.